CyR1en/Minecordbot-v0-obsolete/README.md

  * _More commands to come_.

 **Minecraft Commands**
- * /dme - it's just like /me but it's connected to discord.
+ * /dme [description] - it's just like /me but it's connected to discord.
- * /reload - reloads botConfig.yml.
+ * /minecordbot reload - reloads botConfig.yml.
+ * /dcmd [discord command] - Do discord command from Minecraft
  * _More commands to come_.

 ## Permission nodes
  * minecordbot.dme    | command: /dme
  * minecordbot.reload | command: /minecordbot reload
+ * minecordbot.dcmd   | command: /dcmd

 ## Installation
 **First of all** - Make a discord Bot